edmundackah/S3-CLI/static-site/docs/command/deploy-maintenance-flags.md

 - `--change-record`: The change record to validate with ServiceNow.

-- `--bucket-name`: The name of the S3 bucket.
+- `--bucket`: The name of the S3 bucket.

 - `--file`: Desired state of the maintenance flags (e.g. true or false)